In a separate article, we explain what plugins are and how you can use plugins to easily enhance your site’s capabilities.

 Your plugins and related files will be deleted …

-You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be cleared.
+You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be uninstalled.

-Note: To delete any plugins that are presently active, you first need to deactivate them.
+Note: To delete any plugins that are presently active, you must first deactivate them.

-Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their check box, or selecting the checkbox next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …
+Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their checkbox, or selecting the checkbox next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …

-Once you have done this, choose Deactivate from the Bulk Actions drop down menu …
+Once you have done this, select Deactivate from the Bulk Actions drop down menu …

 Click the Apply button …

 A list of all selected plugins will show up in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and delete all of the plugins listed …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the plugins listed …

-WordPress Management Tools For WordPress Plugins
+Practical Management Tools For Plugins

 Health Check & troubleshooting